On the Tradeoff between Privacy Preservation and Byzantine-Robustness in Decentralized Learning: Numerical Experiments

 \section{Numerical Experiments}

-We construct a random Erdos-R{\'e}nyi graph of $12$ agents, and let each pair of agents be connected with probability 0.7.
-By default, among them we randomly select $|\mathcal{B}| = 2$ to be Byzantine and the rest $|\RR|$ $= 10$ to be non-Byzantine.
-We use the MNIST dataset, which contains 10 handwritten digits from 0 to 9, with 60,000 training images and 10,000 testing images.
-We consider two settings of data heterogeneity.
-In the i.i.d. setting, the training images are randomly and evenly allocated to all non-Byzantine agents.
+By default, we construct a random Erdos-R{\'e}nyi graph of $12$ agents, and let each pair of agents be connected with probability 0.7.
+Among them, we randomly select $|\mathcal{B}| = 2$ to be Byzantine and the rest $|\RR|$ $= 10$ to be non-Byzantine. {We also conduct additional numerical experiments on a network of $|\mathcal{B}| = 30$ Byzantine $|\RR|$ $= 70$ non-Byzantine agents to show the scalability of the proposed method; see Section \ref{app-d}.} We use the MNIST dataset, which contains 10 handwritten digits from 0 to 9, with 60,000 training images and 10,000 testing images. {We consider both the i.i.d. and non-i.i.d. settings.} In the i.i.d. setting, the training images are randomly and evenly allocated to all non-Byzantine agents.
 In the non-i.i.d. setting, each non-Byzantine agent only possesses the training images of one handwritten digit, such that the local data distributions are different.
-The overall aggregated cost is softmax regression.
-Additional numerical experiments of ResNet18 training on the CIFAR10 dataset can be found in the supplementary material.
+The overall aggregated cost is softmax regression with a strongly convex regularization term.
 The code is available online\footnote{\url{https://github.com/haoxiangye/ppbrl}}.

 In the numerical experiments, we implement the proposed privacy-preserving and Byzantine-robust decentralized SGD with different robust aggregation rules: trimmed mean \cite{fang2022bridge}, SCC \cite{he2022byzantine} and IOS \cite{wu2022byzantine}.
 The theoretical step size $\alpha^{k} = O(\frac{1}{k})$ diminishes too fast.
-Therefore, we set $\alpha^k = \frac{0.9}{\sqrt{k}}$ instead as in \cite{wu2022byzantine}.
-The parameters $q_n$ in trimmed mean and IOS and the parameters $\tau_n$ in SCC are tuned to the best.
+Therefore, we set $\alpha^k = \frac{0.9}{\sqrt{k}}$ instead as in \cite{wu2022byzantine}. { We set the clipping threshold $\tau = 1$ as in \cite{Allouah:302948,li2024clipped,NEURIPS2020_9ecff545}.} The parameters $q_n$ in trimmed mean and IOS and the parameters $\tau_n$ in SCC are tuned to the best.
 Performance metrics are accuracy of the non-Byzantine agents' average model $\bar{\vx}^k$ and disagreement measure $H^k$.
+We test the following classical Byzantine attacks.